Unemployed? Learn How To Start Your Own Business

 14. Bread and Butter Money

 When I worked for an architect in Kansas City, we used to do these frequent site evaluations for what seemed to me like pennies.
 I asked my boss why we did them, he said that it was “bread and butter” money.
-Puzzled, I asked what’s bread and butter money, he said it is small amounts of money, but frequent amounts of money, that keeps our name in front of the client for bigger projects.
+Puzzled, I asked what’s bread and butter money, and he said it is small amounts of money, but frequent amounts of money, that keep our name in front of the client for bigger projects.
 Can you think of a small task or project you can do for clients that may lead to bigger projects?